gerhynes/java-notes/README.md

 | &&       | both conditions must be true        |
 | \|\|     | at least one condition must be true |
 | !        | the condition must be false         |

+## Loops

+Loops are structures that cause a block of code to repeat.

+### While loops

+A while loop is controlled by a condition and will run as long as that condition is true.

+The condition is tested before the loop is entered.

+While loops are useful when the loop may or may not need to be executed, based on the situation.

+A sentinel is a variable that controls the flow of the loop.